 R. W. Smith

 Originally native, apparently, to the Mediterranean area and now a noxious weed in warm climates.
 Rarely found as far north as Michigan, where it was first collected in 1930 along a roadside at Grand Rapids, Kent Co.
 It was collected in several other counties 1931–1937, so probably was dispersed before 1930.
-Still not common, but found also in poor lawns, gardens, parking lots, and such disturbed ground.
+Still not common, but found also along railways, in poor lawns, gardens, parking lots, and similar disturbed ground.

-Easily recognized by its prostrate habit; hairy stems and leaves, the latter consisting usually of 6–7 pairs of small leaflets; and spiny nutlets, the two principal spines on each nutlet stouter than those of the equally unpleasant Cenchrus.
+Easily recognized by its prostrate habit; hairy stems and pinnate leaves, the latter consisting usually of 6–7 pairs of small leaflets; and spiny nutlets, the two principal spines on each nutlet stouter than those of the equally unpleasant Cenchrus.